-MünchenerHyp works continuously to achieve an improvement of its risk management infrastructure.
-Within this context new internal rating procedures were introduced, processes optimised, and the data processing technology infrastructure was modernised in recent years, among other measures.
-These efforts were also honoured by the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht - BaFin) and the Bundesbank.
-In 2011 MünchenerHyp received its first approval to use its internal rating system to calculate its equity adequacy requirements within the framework of the Internal Ratings Based Approach (IRBA) to calculate the required level of adequate equity.
-Additional rating systems will be submitted for approval in 2013 and plans call for the entire loan portfolio to be covered by the internal IRBA rating system by the end of 2015.
+MünchenerHyp works continuously to improve its risk management infrastructure.
+Within this context new measures were introduced in recent years including new internal rating procedures, optimised processes, and the modernisation of the Bank's data processing technology infrastructure, among other measures.
+These efforts were also recognised by the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienst-leistungsaufsicht - BaFin) and the German Central Bank (Bundesbank): in 2013 MünchenerHyp received approval to employ additional rating systems as part of its internal rating systems within the framework of the Internal Ratings Based Approach (IRBA).
+Plans call for the entire loan portfolio to be covered by the internal IRBA rating systems by the end of 2015.

-The structure of the disclosure report was adjusted to reflect the improvements in the risk management area related to the IRBA approval, and also within the framework of disclosure.
-The structure of the qualitative disclosure is based on the types of risks that were identified as relevant within the framework of the risk inventory and the preparation of MünchenerHyp's risk strategy.
-Qualitative and quantitative information was presented for each type of risk as required pursuant to the regulatory disclosure guidelines.
+In keeping with the improved risk management infrastructure, the structure of the disclosure report has been appropriately oriented to reflect the risk categories that have been identified as relevant within the framework of the risk inventory and the preparation of MünchenerHyp's risk strategy.
+Qualitative and quantitative information has been presented for each type of risk as required pursuant to the regulatory disclosure guidelines.